LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Related Work

 This approach was later extended to EEG tasks, most notably in the works of \citet{nguyen2025neural} and \citet{bdeir2024robust}. \citet{nguyen2025neural} proposed a unified framework for neural networks on symmetric spaces of noncompact type, which include both hyperbolic and SPD manifolds.
-Their approach is built around a generalized formulation of the point-to-hyperplane distance and derives closed-form expressions to construct hyperbolic fully connected layers and attention mechanisms.
+Their approach is built around a generalized formulation of the point-to-hyperplane distance, from which they derive closed-form expressions to construct hyperbolic fully connected layers and attention mechanisms.
+Applying this to EEG resulted in great performance gains.

 In parallel, \citet{bdeir2024robust} introduced HyperMatt, an extension of the Matt framework \citep{matt} that replaces the original SPD decoder with a Lorentz-based hyperbolic decoder.
 Specifically, they project the SPD matrices on the Lorentz space and apply Lorentzian attention and a hyperbolic MLR as a final classification layer.
-Although this represents an important step toward leveraging hyperbolic geometry for EEG, the encoder remains non-hyperbolic.
-As a result, there may still be possible performance gains from fully capturing the hierarchical relationships inherent in EEG data.
+Although this represents an important step toward leveraging hyperbolic geometry for EEG, the model has limited joint subject performance.